RichardDel-ITsec/IAM-Projects/Policy-drafting/Sample-policy.md

 All access events logged in Microsoft Entra ID and forwarded to SIEM.

 Automated alerts for unusual login activity.
+Monthly access review for all privileged accounts.

-Quarterly access reviews for all privileged accounts.
+Quarterly access review report for all privileged accounts.

 Annual audit to ensure compliance with ISO 27001 and GDPR.